Trappist beer: Types of beer

 Trappist beers are mostly top-fermented, including La Trappe Bockbier, and mainly bottle conditioned.
 Trappist breweries use various systems of nomenclature for the different beers produced which relate to their relative strength.

 The best known is the system where different beers are called Enkel/Single, Dubbel/Double, Tripel/Triple and Quadrupel/Quadruple.
 These terms roughly describe both the amount of malt and the original gravity.
 They may refer to the number of crosses or other marks chalked on the casks - two for a Dubbel and three for a Tripel.

 Colours can be used to indicate the different types, dating back to the days when bottles were unlabelled and had to be identified by the capsule or bottle-top alone.
 Chimay beer labels are based on the colour system (in increasing order of strength red, white and blue).
 Westvleteren beers are still unlabelled.

 There is also a number system (6, 8 and 10, as used by Rochefort), which gives an indication of strength, but is not necessarily an exact alcohol by volume (ABV).
 Achel combine a strength and a colour (of the beer itself—blond or brown) designation.

 Enkel

 Enkel, meaning "single", is a term used by the Trappist breweries to describe the basic recipe of their beers.
 The term is often used interchangeably with patersbier (meaning father's beer), as Enkels are a weak beer brewed originally to be consumed by the monks themselves.
-The name fell out of fashion with no breweries (Trappist or 'Abbey') using the term until recent years.
+The name fell out of fashion with no breweries (Trappist or 'Abbey') using the term until the 2010s.
 Instead, "Blond(e)" (La Trappe, Westvleteren), "5" (Achel) or "6" (Rochefort) have been used to describe the brewery's lightest beer.
 Chimay introduced an Enkel (called Dorée or Gold) commercially in bottles in 2015, Westmalle made their Enkel (called Extra) available commercially through some outlets in 2010.